readthedocs/readthedocs.org/docs/guides/embedding-content.rst

 .. _hoverxref documentation: https://sphinx-hoverxref.readthedocs.io/

 Inline help on application website
 ----------------------------------

 This allows us to keep the official documentation as the single source of truth, while having great inline help in our application website as well.
-On the "Automation Rules" admin page we could embed the content of our :doc:`automation-rules` documentation page and be sure it will be always up to date.
+On the "Automation Rules" admin page we could embed the content of our :doc:`/automation-rules` documentation page and be sure it will be always up to date.

 .. note::